Weax/wmit/README.md

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br />
-The test suite implemented using Jest.<br />
+The test suite implemented using Jest.

-Test source location:<br />
-src/features/Game/slice.test.ts<br />
-src/features/Game/utils.test.ts<br />
-src/features/History/slice.test.ts<br />
-src/features/History/utils.test.ts<br />